 Cheating and collusion are intentional acts to deceive and have serious consequences.
 This also applies to plagiarism; however plagiarism sometimes can be unintentional, but this will still incur serious penalties.
 It is important that you, the student, are fully aware of what plagiarism is and how to avoid it.

-Remember, if you are unsure, always ask your lecturer, tutor, Learning Commons staff member or Academic Skills teacher.
+Remember, if you are unsure, always ask your lecturer, tutor, library staff member or Learning Skills teacher.